Therapeutic Fasting in Bavaria — Medically Guided at Tannerhof

 The course of a fasting week at Tannerhof

-A fasting week does not begin with the broth.
-Before arrival the doctors recommend one or more relief days at home.
-The length of stay is booked beforehand.
-In the intake consultation on the first fasting day, the concrete course is shaped together with the medical team and can be adjusted within that frame — in particular extended.
+Before arrival the doctors recommend one or more relief days.
+In the intake consultation on the first fasting day, the concrete course is agreed together.

 | Phase | Content |